 “TMS is not the last treatment option available,” Dr. Rickers says.
 “There are many other treatments out there, including medications, psychotherapy, and even electro-convulsive therapy, if necessary.
 But my biggest recommendation for somebody who doesn’t do well with TMS is to not give up.
 Just because you didn’t find the answers through TMS doesn’t mean there isn’t a solution.”

-TMS treatment is currently offered for those ages 18 and over in our San Francisco East Bay location as a standard outpatient treatment.
-In Oconomowoc, WI, TMS is available to current patients.
+TMS treatment is currently offered for those ages 18 and over in our San Francisco East Bay and Oconomowoc, WI, locations as a standalone outpatient treatment.